Stevesv1/rent-gpu/README.md

 - **Can I use Windows PowerShell or a Linux VPS instead of Command Prompt?**
   - No, you should not do that.
 The above commands are specifically written for Windows Command Prompt.
 Using PowerShell or a Linux VPS would require different commands.

-- **How to know if Im within in GPU server or still on windows environment on Command prompt?**
+- **How do I know if I'm on the GPU server or still in the Windows environment in Command Prompt?**
-  - If you are in windows envirment u will see like this :
+  - If you're in the Windows environment, your prompt will look like this :

     ```
     C:\Users\YourName>
     ```
-  - But if you see someting like this, it means u are now withing GPU server :
+  - But if you're connected to the GPU server, you'll see something like:

     ```
     ubuntu@server-name:~$